comc7504/WheelTurnEscapeAnalysis/README.md

 # WheelTunEscapeAnalysis
-Analysis pipeline for wheel turn scape photometry recordings
+Analysis pipeline for wheel turn escape photometry recordings

 To run:
-1. Download scrips and save in a common folder, e.g. PhotoAnalysis
+1. Download scripts and save in a common folder, e.g. PhotoAnalysis
-2. Make sure matlab has the Add Ons:
+2. Make sure matlab has this folder in the path and the Add Ons:

    a) Signal Processing Toolbox